thenexthub/Codira/docs/SIL/SIL.md

 # SIL Types

 SIL types are introduced with the `$` sigil.
-SIL's type system is closely related to Swift's, and so the type after the `$` is parsed largely according to Swift's type grammar.
+SIL's type system is closely related to Codira's, and so the type after the `$` is parsed largely according to Codira's type grammar.

 ```
 sil-type ::= '$' '*'? generic-parameter-list? type